PYnative

 ['profit.txt', 'reports_2021', 'sales.txt', 'sample.txt']

-os.walk() to list all files in directory and subdirectories
+os.walk() to list all files in a directory and subdirectories

 The os.walk() function returns a generator that creates a tuple of values (current_path, directories in current_path, files in current_path).